King James Version: Name

 King James' Version, evidently a descriptive phrase, is found being used as early as 1814.
 "The King James Version" is found, unequivocally used as a name, in a letter from 1855.
 The next year King James Bible, with no possessive, appears as a name in a Scottish source.
 In the United States, the "1611 translation" (actually editions following the standard text of 1769, see below) is generally known as the King James Version today.

 History

 Earlier English translations

-The followers of John Wycliffe undertook the first complete English translations of the Christian scriptures in the 14th century.
-These translations were banned in 1409 due to their association with the Lollards.
-The Wycliffe Bible pre-dated the printing press but it was circulated very widely in manuscript form, often inscribed with a date which was earlier than 1409 in order to avoid the legal ban.
-Because the text of the various versions of the Wycliffe Bible was translated from the Latin Vulgate, and because it also contained no heterodox readings, the ecclesiastical authorities had no practical way to distinguish the banned version; consequently, many Catholic commentators of the 15th and 16th centuries (such as Thomas More) took these manuscripts of English Bibles and claimed that they represented an anonymous earlier orthodox translation.
+There were several translations into Middle English of large portions of Scriptures in the 14th Century, with the first complete bibles probably being made by the followers of John Wycliffe.
+These translations were effectively but not formally banned in 1409 due to their association with the Lollards.
+The Wycliffite Bibles pre-dated the printing press but were circulated very widely in manuscript form.